Kevinnewanjala/task_management_system/README.md

 ### Introduction

 The Task Management System is a command-line application that enables users to manage tasks, names, and labels using a relational database.
-Built with Python and SQLAlchemy, it provides a straightforward interface for performing CRUD operations on tasks, names, and labels while maintaining database integrity through cascading deletions.
+It provides a straightforward interface for performing CRUD operations on tasks, names, and labels while maintaining database integrity through cascading deletions.

 # Features
 Task Management: Add, view, update, and delete tasks.